Custom Point of Purchase Displays

 One example of a point of purchase display is a small sign placed near a new product in a store, calling a shopper’s attention to that product.
 For example, if a grocery store gets a new type of cereal in stock, it can place a little sign on the shelf in front of the new product.
 The sign can be next to where the pricing information for the product is usually located.
 It gets people’s attention and can provide more details about the new item.

 Another example of a point of purchase display is a mobile, hung from the ceiling inside a store or at a trade show or convention.
 Mobiles call attention to a new product and can also help people find their way to your company’s trade show or expo booth or navigate their way over to the aisle that has the product in question.

-Similarly, a point of purchase display can include a stand-alone stand that has the product’s name on it and separates the product from the rest of the items for sale.
-For example, a retailer can place a stand in the middle of the aisle so that the new item is set apart from the rest and more likely to grab attention.
+Similarly, a point of purchase display can include a stand-alone sign with the product’s name on it and separates the product from the rest of the items for sale.
+For example, a retailer can place a stand in the middle of the aisle to set the new item apart from the rest and more likely to grab attention.

 In some cases, a point of purchase display might be located near the cash register or checkout area of the store.
 If your business has a lot of inexpensive or small items that it wants to sell, you can create a display highlighting the items.
 While people are waiting in line, they’re likely to look at the products and, in the best-case scenario, make a snap decision to buy one or two.